Sweet Dreams (Beyoncé song): Promotion

 Beyoncé performing "Sweet Dreams" during her I Am...
 World Tour.

 Beyoncé was due to perform "Sweet Dreams" at the 2009 MTV Video Music Awards on September 13.
-However, last minute changes were brought to her performance that night; wearing a leotard and a silver glove, Beyoncé sang a short drum-led remix of "Sweet Dreams" before switching to "Single Ladies", accompanied by two female backup dancers.
-Wearing a red Agent Provocateur corset, stockings and long satin gloves, Beyoncé sang "Sweet Dreams" at the MTV Europe Music Awards 2009 on November 5.
+However, last-minute changes were brought to her performance that night; wearing a leotard and a silver glove, Beyoncé sang a short drum-led remix of "Sweet Dreams" before switching to "Single Ladies", accompanied by two female backup dancers.
+Wearing a red Agent Provocateur corset, stockings and long satin gloves, Beyoncé sang "Sweet Dreams" at the 2009 MTV Europe Music Awards on November 5.
 Charly Wilder of Spin magazine commented that Beyoncé overshadowed American singer Katy Perry (host of the event) "with her mesmerizing, sexed-up rendition" of "Sweet Dreams".

 "Sweet Dreams" was not regularly performed on the I Am...
 World Tour, a 2009–10 world tour in support of I Am...
 Sasha Fierce, but a video interlude featuring the song was included.
 Beyoncé sang an acoustic and downtempo rendition of the song live during the concert residency I Am...
 Yours that was held at the Encore Theater in Las Vegas on August 2, 2009.
 She blended it into a romantic medley that also included her 2003 song "Dangerously in Love 2" and Anita Baker's 1986 song "Sweet Love".
 The performance was subsequently included on her 2009 CD/DVD live album I Am...
 Yours: An Intimate Performance at Wynn Las Vegas.
-Beyoncé performed "Sweet Dreams" live at her historic headlining Glastonbury Festival Performance on June 26, 2011; she mixed it with "Sweet Dreams (Are Made of This)" by Eurythmics.
-In 2023, portions of "Sweet Dreams" were included on the performance of "Alien Superstar" during the Renaissance World Tour.
+Beyoncé performed "Sweet Dreams" live at her historic headlining Glastonbury Festival performance on June 26, 2011; she mixed it with "Sweet Dreams (Are Made of This)" by Eurythmics.
+In 2023, portions of "Sweet Dreams" were included in the performance of "Alien Superstar" during the Renaissance World Tour.

-"Sweet Dreams" was used in a commercial for Crystal Geyser bottled water in which Beyoncé appeared; she dances and drinks water while the song is played in the background.
+"Sweet Dreams" was used in a commercial for Crystal Geyser bottled water, in which Beyoncé appeared; she dances and drinks water while the song is played in the background.